 D. DETERMINATIONS OF JURISDICTIONAL FINDINGS.
 THE SUBJECT WATERS/WETLANDS ARE (CHECK ALL THAT APPLY):

 1. TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft).
-Or. acres.
+Check all that apply and provide size estimates in review area: TNWs: linear feet, wide, Or acres.
 Wetlands adjacent to TNWs: acres.

-RPWs that flow directly or indirectly into TNWs.
-2.
+2. RPWs that flow directly or indirectly into TNWs.